BenOvermyer/benovermyer.com/content/post/2007/second-life-mmorpgs-and-conversation.md

 ---
-title: 'Second Life, MMORPGs, and conversation'
+title: "Second Life, MMORPGs, and conversation"
 date: Mon, 19 Nov 2007 18:45:00 +0000
 draft: false
 tags: [Uncategorized]
 ---

 So, I reactivated my old Second Life account to do some building work for my dad at Baker College.
 He’s started a virtual space for Baker College in Second Life called Baker Island.
-It’s apparently a research exercise in the vein of human-computer interaction, and I’ve been tasked with building a caf√© for all the virtually-hungry students that come calling.
+It’s apparently a research exercise in the vein of human-computer interaction, and I’ve been tasked with building a café for all the virtually-hungry students that come calling.

-As I wandered around Second Life’s many shops and freebie areas looking for resources to help build the caf√©, I noticed an overwhelming number of people running around….but not talking.
+As I wandered around Second Life’s many shops and freebie areas looking for resources to help build the café, I noticed an overwhelming number of people running around….but not talking.
 There was very little chatter in the public chat, and little chatter in the rather large groups I belong to.
 So, while there is a large number of users in these shopping areas - ostensibly the most populous regions in Second Life - there was almost no social interaction.

 Compare this to World of Warcraft, the largest Western MMORPG in terms of paying subscribers.
 Everywhere you go, there is inevitably a dearth of conversation.
 People form groups, raids, and arena teams…not to mention guilds.
 There is a constant loud presence in larger areas like Orgrimmar and the Crossroads.